eleongithub/ansible/step-00/README.md

     Ansible - Step 00
 This is Ansible first example.
-It's hello world
+It's hello world.
+In this first step, we create a simple Hello world file that contains the current date.